mweststrate/react-amsterdam-2017-slides/src/20_comparison.md

 # MobX:

-1. Find minimal state that expresses the state of your app
+1. Find minimal set of .box1[observables] that expresses the state of your app
-2. Derive all other things from the minimal state
+2. .box2[Derive all other things] from the minimal state
 3. MobX keeps derivations in sync using runtime analysis

 ---